turbot/steampipe-plugin-wiz/docs/tables/wiz_control.md

 The `wiz_control` table can be used to query information about all controls in Wiz.

-A Control consists of a pre-defined Security Graph query and a severity level — if a Control's query returns any results, an issue is generated for every result.
+A **Control** consists of a pre-defined **Security Graph** query and a severity level — if a control's query returns any results, an issue is generated for every result.

 ## Examples